staylor/wp-graphql-middleware/README.md

 ## Feedback

 I built this plugin for personal use.
-I am writing a headless them using [Relay Modern](https://facebook.github.io/relay/docs/relay-modern.html).
+I am writing a headless theme using [Relay Modern](https://facebook.github.io/relay/docs/relay-modern.html).
 If you find bugs (you will), and want to let me know:
 * File a GitHub Issue [above](https://github.com/staylor/wp-graphql-middleware/issues/new)
 * @ me on [Twitter](https://twitter.com/wonderboymusic).